floooh/floooh.github.io/_posts/2024-02-26-sokol-spring-cleaning-2024.md

-`sg_attachments` objects), and instead pass a transient struct with the same information that's in `sg_attachments_desc` into the `sg_begin_pass()` function, similar to how `sg_apply_bindings()` takes a transient `sg_bindings` struct will all the resource bindings.
+`sg_attachments` objects), and instead pass a transient struct with the same information that's in `sg_attachments_desc` into the `sg_begin_pass()` function, similar to how `sg_apply_bindings()` takes a transient `sg_bindings` struct with all the resource bindings.

 I didn't follow through with that idea because this would mean creating temporary objects inside `sg_begin_pass()` and discarding them again in